facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 you can raise or lower this limit via the keyword option `limit`.
 If you set `limit` to `0`, there will be no limit.

-!!! new "New 6.0"
+/// new | New 6.0
 The imposed pattern limit and corresponding `limit` option was introduced in 6.0.
+///

 ## API